hive-engine/nitrous/src/app/help/en/faq.md

 ## <span id="What_is_considered_spam_or_abuse">What is considered spam or abuse?</span>

-- Asking for money, views, upvotes, follows, or resteems.
+- Asking for money, views, upvotes, follows, or reblogs.
 - Leaving nearly identical or materially similar comments on multiple posts.
 - Comments that are unrelated to the topic of discussion.
 - Sending unsolicited links or requests to users via wallet memos.